 Michigan Rose Construction specializes in outdoor lighting and fixtures with materials that balance both function and style for Michigan's variable climate.

-Before beginning your backyard fire pit project, consider how you actually use outdoor spaces:
+Before beginning, consider how you actually use your outdoor space:

-• Activities: Marshmallow roasting, cocktail evenings, or dinner parties?
+- Activities: Marshmallow roasting, cocktail evenings, or outdoor dinner parties?

-• Seasonal Use: Year-round entertaining or fair-weather only?
+- Seasonal Use: Year-round Michigan entertaining or fair-weather only?

-• Integration: How will it connect with existing landscape and architecture?
+- Integration: How will the fire area connect with existing hardscape and architecture?

 Professional vs. DIY Installation

-While simple fire bowls might be DIY-friendly, built-in fire features involve gas lines, proper drainage, structural engineering, and local code compliance.
-Professional installation ensures safety, longevity, and adherence to local regulations.
+Simple fire bowls might suit a weekend DIY project.
+Built-in fire features, however, involve gas lines, proper drainage, structural engineering, and strict local code compliance.
+Professional installation ensures safety, longevity, and full adherence to Michigan regulations.

 Our Michigan-Focused Expertise